Frequently Asked Questions

 What dimension do I enter for a rod?

-Enter the full length of the rod, and choose whether the axis runs through its center or its end.
-For a center axis, I = (1/12)ML²; for an end axis, I = (1/3)ML² - four times larger.
-This difference explains why a door is much harder to swing when pushed near the hinge than near the handle, even though the mass and length are identical.
+Enter the full length of the rod and choose whether the axis runs through its center or its end.
+For a center axis I = (1/12)ML²; for an end axis I = (1/3)ML², four times larger.
+This is why a door is much harder to swing when pushed near the hinge than near the handle.

 Provided by AllCalculators.io